iotaledger/blueprints/doc-immutability/architecture.md

 1. The user provides the document.
 2. The document is hashed
-3. Include the hash of the document in a message and attach it to the Tangle
+3. The application includes the hash of the document in a message and attaches it to the Tangle.
 4. Return the message-id to the user

 [![Document hashing](/img/blueprints/document-immutability-signing.png)](/img/blueprints/document-immutability-signing.png)